othercodes/technical-assessment-console-twitter/README.md

 <h2>What we are looking for: </h2>

+* Use the language you feel more comfortable.
+* Don't use any framework, we want to see you code.
 * Pay attention about how your code is organized.
 * How you are reflecting the domain in the code.
 * We love clean code.